PAPIsdotio/papis-europe-2018/cfp-guidelines.md

 ## Key dates

+TODO update dates!

 1. July 9 (midnight, Boston time): Call for Proposals closes
 1. September 24: Lightning Talk proposal deadline
 1. October 5 (midnight): AI Startup Battle application deadline
 1. October 10: Selection of startups due
-1. October 24-25: Conference takes place in London
+1. October 24-25: Conference takes place in London.

-Our main call for proposals ended on July 9 but we'll be accepting late proposals, as well as Lighting Talk proposals, until September 24.

-If you have not heard about the status of your submission, please [contact us](mailto:cfp-europe@papis.mailclark.ai).

 ## [Sign up here to get updates!](http://www.papis.io/#updates)

 ## Overview

 We are calling for proposals of non-commercial presentations, contributed by the community.
-Proposals are peer reviewed by our Program Committee.
+Proposals are peer-reviewed by our Program Committee (with a "blind" first-round, i.e. without seeing who the author is).

-This year we are specifically aiming to **increase the number of female speakers from 23% last year to a target of 33%**.
+We'd like to **strongly encourage women to submit proposals**.
+As a community conference, we think it's important to increase diversity in AI.
 Applications for funding to reimburse childcare and travel costs will be invited from women and primary carers whose proposals are accepted.

-Please read the guidelines below and click on the Submit button on the right to submit your proposals.
+**Please read these guidelines all the way through*- for the best chance of having your proposal selected.
+If you have questions or concerns about anything you see here, or if you have not heard about the status of your submission, please [contact us](mailto:program-committee-europe-2018@papis.mailclark.ai).

+We’re looking forward to receiving your best proposals!

 **Call for Sponsors** (please note that this is separate from the Call for Proposals): You can secure a speaking slot and a booth in the breakout area by becoming a sponsor.
 Please see [papis.io/sponsoring](http://www.papis.io/sponsoring) for more information or contact us at [sponsoring@papis.io](mailto:sponsoring@papis.io).